Apply for Review- UW Reviewing for UW Only

 Attachments:

-• IRB 101 Training Certificate- Required for student and medical resident principal investigators (Item 3)
+• IRB 101 training certificate (Item 3) – Required for student and medical resident PIs

-• Other documents specific to the site that have not already been provided (Item 3)
+• Other documents not already provided (Item 3)

-• Do not include if you are requesting a not human subjects determination or exemption
+• Do not include if requesting a not human subjects determination or exemption

-• Consent materials must be uploaded to this item to be watermarked
+• Consent materials must be uploaded to Item 1 to be watermarked

-• HSD encourages researchers to upload descriptions of most recruitment and screening materials instead of the materials themselves.
-The goal is to provide the researchers with the flexibility to change some information on the materials without submitting a modification for IRB approval of the changes.
+• HSD encourages uploading descriptions of recruitment and screening materials instead of the materials themselves to allow flexibility for minor changes without submitting a modification for IRB approval.

-• Any data collection forms, study instruments, tools, or surveys, or application supplements specific to UW should be attached in Item 3.
+• Attach data collection forms, study instruments, surveys, and application supplements in Item 3.

 The Manage Ancillary Review activity is used to obtain and document faculty advisor review when a student or medical resident is the principal investigator (PI) for the IRB application.
 Do not add the faculty advisor to the study team on the Zipline application before the faculty advisor has submitted the faculty advisor review.
 The system will not allow a member of the study team to submit an ancillary review for the study.